- Open Access

 Electronic supplementary material

-Additional file 1: Additional Note.
-Genome-wide Complex Trait Analysis.
+Additional file 1: Genome-wide Complex Trait Analysis.
 Table S1.
 Temporal stability of social-communication problems.
 Table S2.
 Genetic correlations.
 Table S3.
 Genome-wide association signals for social-communication problems at single time-points.
 Table S4.
 Longitudinal analysis of the strongest single time-point association signals.
 Table S5.
 Functional characterisation of non-coding variation near rs4453791.
 Table S6.
 Expression quantitative trait locus analysis.
 Table S7.
 Follow-up analysis of social-communication related signals in autism samples.
 Figure S1.
 Quantile-quantile plots of genome-wide association signals.
 (DOCX 118 KB)

 About this article